 In 2009 I was a candidate for Charlotte City Council from District 7, and my campaign helped give attention to the small business community of Charlotte.

-I am currently the 1st Vice Chair of the Mecklenburg County Democratic Party.
+I was Chair of the Mecklenburg County Democratic Party in 2015.

 Through my involvement I found that one person can make a difference.
 The problem is that one person is not enough to make all the changes that are needed.